robertcorluka/warranty-check-docs/developer-portal/authentication.md

 ```

-The grant type  **_client_credentials_**  allows client applications to request an access token with the client specific credentials.
-The returned access token is used to make service calls which requires authorization without passing the clients credentials to this service.
+The grant type  **client_credentials**  allows client applications to request an access token with the client specific credentials.
+The returned access token is used to make service calls, which requires authorization without passingthat does not pass the client’s credentials to this service.
-The token is passed via the Authorization header and contains all relevant information about the client especially the permissions.
+The token is passed via the Authorization header and contains all relevant information about the client, especially the permissions.
 This information is used by the service to make necessary authorization checks.
-To ensure the access token cannot be manipulated it is signed by a certificate.
+To ensure the access token cannot be manipulated, it is signed by a certificate.
 The token can be used until it expires.
-Currently it expires after 1 hour then a new token needs to be requested.
+Currently it expires after 1 one hour, and then a new token needs to be requested.

-[Applications and Services Use Case]

-## cURL Example
+#### cURL Example

 ```
 curl -X POST -s -u ${CLIENT_ID}:${CLIENT_SECRET} https://api-gw.support.hpe.com/apigwext/services/oauth/token \